Assembly

 ...

-Also allow export modules to have assembly-public modules that can be used by other project?
+modules to have assembly-public modules that can be used by other projects?
 That would mean that to determine at what accessability to generate the code, we need the full hierarchy of assembly-file and module file.

 *) Should probably give a warning.